genexuslabs/web-controls-library/src/components/grid-fs/readme.md

 - 'grid-content-empty' slot: This slot will be shown only when the grid is empty.
 - 'grid-loading-content': This slot will be shown while the grid is being loaded.
 Include the loading indicator markup here.

-When grid is empty, a CSS Class name 'gx-grid-empty' is added to the host element.
+When the grid is empty, a CSS Class named 'gx-grid-empty' is added to the host element.
 When grid is loading, a CSS Class name 'gx-grid-loading' is added to the host element.

 <!-- Auto Generated Below -->